Training the next generation of global health leaders

 SCOPE fellows are an integral component of SCOPE's mission to strengthen partnerships between medical and faith communities to improve health.
-SCOPE views training the next generation of global health leaders, both in the US and Ethiopia, as a key ingredient to the sustainability of our work.
-Our fellowship program provides students from graduate programs at the University of Washington and the University of Gondar with 3-6 month fieldwork experiences where they apply skills aquired in and out of the classroom in a resource-limited setting to programs aimed at improving health for women and children in Ethiopia.
+SCOPE views training the next generation of global health leaders, both in Ethiopia and the United States, as a key ingredient to the sustainability of our work.
+Our fellowship program provides students from graduate programs at the University of Washington and the University of Gondar with 3-6 month fieldwork experiences where they apply skills acquired in and out of the classroom in a resource-limited setting to programs aimed at improving health for women and children in Ethiopia.

 what does a fellow do?